Your Calgary Home Service Pros

 Modulating / Variable-Speed

-Side Discharge Condenser Vs Top Discharge Condenser
+Side Discharge vs. Top Discharge Condensers

 Are Some AC Units Noisier Than Others?

-dBA Rating Noise Level Comparison
+dBA Rating Noise Level Comparable To

-50–55 dBA Very Quiet Quiet conversation
+50–55 dBA Very quiet Quiet conversation

 56–65 dBA Moderate Dishwasher